ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 to discover details about all supported encrypted DNS protocols.
-This situation can arise if a client has been configured to use a given Encrypted Resolver, or if a network provisioning protocol (such as DHCP or IPv6 Router Advertisements) provides a name for an Encrypted Resolver alongside the resolver IP address.
+This situation can arise if a client has been configured to use a given Encrypted Resolver, or if a network provisioning protocol (such as DHCP or IPv6 Router Advertisements) provides a name for an Encrypted Resolver alongside the resolver IP address, such as by using Discovery of Network Resolvers (DNR) {{?I-D.ietf-add-dnr}}.

 For these cases, the client simply sends a DNS SVCB query using the known name of the resolver.
 This query can be issued to the named Encrypted Resolver itself